chenhongyu2048/LLM-inference-optimization-paper/readinglist.md

 - [x] [Efficient Memory Management for Large Language Model Serving with PagedAttention](https://arxiv.org/abs/2309.06180): memory page management for the KV-Cache in Attention-type model, accepted by SOSP'23 vLLM is famous for its PagedAttention memory management
 - [x] [Splitwise: Efficient generative LLM inference using phase splitting](https://arxiv.org/abs/2311.18677): splitting prefill and decode in a map-reduce style, by UW and Microsoft
-Map-Reduce arch in LLM inference, these evaluations will bring us some throughts
+Map-Reduce arch in LLM inference, these evaluations will bring us some throughts. perhaps only useful in great clusters

 2023/12/14--2023/12/20
 - [x] [DeepSpeed-MoE: Advancing Mixture-of-Experts Inference and Training to Power Next-Generation AI Scale](https://proceedings.mlr.press/v162/rajbhandari22a): provide hybrid MoE parallel framework, communication and kernel optimization